Skip to main content

 But Seeley said a higher thread count comes at a price.
 “A high thread count is often associated with high-quality fabric, as it makes the sheets softer and more durable,” he said.
 “However, they are likely to come with a more expensive price tag.”

-Zoë Ettinger, a certified sleep science coach and the senior editor of MattressClarity.com, agreed.
+Zoë Ettinger, a certified sleep science coach and a former senior editor of MattressClarity.com, agreed.
 “As a rule of thumb, you will not want to go under a thread count of around 200 — sheets under this number likely won’t feel very soft, and might even have a scratchy feel to them,” she explained.
 “However, just because a sheet has a higher thread count does not necessarily mean it’s higher quality.”

 What material is best for bed sheets?